maciejchrabaszcz/Titanic/README.md

 # Titanic
-Solution for Kaggle
+Solution for Kaggle.

-Model was used in kaggle Titanic competition and achieved ~80% accuracy.
+This model was used in kaggle Titanic competition and achieved ~80% accuracy.